Frequently Asked Questions

 Not at this time.
 The federal regulations prohibit the use of bulb crushers without a permit and PA incorporates those regulations.
 Fluorescent lamps contain mercury that is very pervasive throughout the environment.
 If the drum-top crushers receive federal approval, PA will consider their use.

-Do I have to complete a new form 8700-12 (renotify) if I only generate an increased amount of hazardous waste for one month?
+Do I have to submit a new EPA 8700-12 hazardous waste notification form and change my generator status if I generate an increased amount of hazardous waste for one month and exceed the quantity limits for either VSQGs or SQGs?

 If I move my facility to a different location can I still use my same EPA ID number?